Native library

 Using multiple instances

-To achieve this, use the following methods:
+You can obtain multiple encoder/decoder instances.
+To do so, use the following methods:

 typedef PcktBuffer (*instanceEncodeFunc)(int id, char*);